ctn-archive/kajic-cogsci2016/data/associationmatrices/README.md

 #### Association Matrices

-Pickled files, each containing three elements:
-- association word strength matrix
+Each association matrix is stored with two files:
-- mappings of indices to words (`dict`)
-- mappings of words to indices (`dict`)

-Because the association matrices can be derived in different ways (e.g. human data, web-scraping) it is useful name them according to their source and use the README to provide more information.
+1. `.npy` file in NumPy format containing the actual association matrix.
+2. `.pkl` file in Python pickle format containing to Python objects: the mapping of indices to words and the mapping of words to indices (in this order).

+The current naming scheme is `<dataset>_<method>` where `<dataset>` is the dataset on which the association strengths are based on and `<method>` is how the association matrix was obtained from the dataset.

 Current data:
-`association_norms_symm`: Association matrix derived from the [Free Association Norms, University of Florida](http://w3.usf.edu/FreeAssociation/).
+`freeassoc_symmetric`: Association matrix derived from the [Free Association Norms, University of Florida](http://w3.usf.edu/FreeAssociation/).
 The original matrix is not symmetric, this one has been created by adding the transpose of the original.
 Generated with: